|VitalStim Therapy and Beyond is now a Specialty Certificate Program!

 Jodie graduated from Nova Southeastern University in Fort Lauderdale, FL with a Master of Science degree in Communication Disorders.
 She has been a practicing speech language pathologist since 1995 with extensive experience in the private sector, school settings and clinical experience in hospital settings which include long term care and outpatient rehab.
 Jodie became a VitalStim® Provider in 2005.
 Since then she has utilized this modality in the treatment of dysphagia with both her pediatric and adult patients.
 Jodie is also a licensed NOMAS® practitioner and certified in NDC (NMES for Dysphagia), MDTP (McNeil Dysphagia Therapy Program) and Myofascial Release.
 She has presented locally and nationally on various topics such as Best Practices, The Benefits of Oral Motor/Feeding Therapy on Articulation/Speech Clarity amongst others.
-Currently, she serves the Speech Language Pathology profession at a Golisano's Children's Hospital in Southwest Florida as an outpatient therapist and is instructor of the VitalStim® Therapy Certification course for CIAO Seminars.
+Currently, Jodie serves the Speech Language Pathology profession as a therapist at Val Verde Regional Hospital in TX and as a certified instructor of the VitalStim® Therapy and DINES Specialty Certificate Program for CIAO Seminars.

 Financial Disclosure: Jodie receives honoraria from CIAO Seminars for the presentation of this course.
 She also receives royalties for the purchase of her recorded course(s)

 Non-Financial Disclosure: Jodie uses VitalStim Therapy in her practice.

 Julie DeVahl, PT, DPT, OCS was an Associate Professor and Director of Clinical Education in the Physical Therapy Department at the University of Texas Southwestern Medical Center in Dallas, TX from 2002 until she retired Dec 2022.
 A physical therapist since 1979, Julie brought her experience with electrical stimulation in clinical practice to the classroom.
 In addition to teaching, she maintained a clinical practice, working primarily with patients with temporomandibular dysfunction and facial paralysis.
 Julie is board-certified in orthopaedic physical therapy and an active member of the APTA and TPTA.
 She has been an instructor for CIAO since 2003 and has adds an inviting style of teaching to the VitalStim Therapy Specialty Program.
 “I see my role as an instructor to enable the SLPs and OTs to feel as comfortable using electrical stimulation as they do giving verbal instructions for swallowing.”